What's the Best Way to Use Auto-Regulation Training?

 Heart Rate Variability (HRV): HRV measures the variation between heartbeats, reflecting your autonomic nervous system's balance.
 Lower HRV typically indicates higher stress or incomplete recovery.
 Tools like the Oura Ring 4 provide convenient daily HRV tracking with readiness scores.

-Resting Heart Rate: An elevated resting heart rate (5-10 bpm above baseline) often signals incomplete recovery or approaching overreaching.
-Track this consistently using a fitness tracker or smart scale with heart rate monitoring.
+Resting Heart Rate: An elevated resting heart rate (5-10 bpm above your baseline) often signals incomplete recovery or approaching overreaching.
+Track this consistently using a fitness tracker or wearable with a heart rate monitor, such as the Apple Watch or a Garmin watch.

-Performance Markers: Simple tests like grip strength, vertical jump height, or even your warm-up sets can reveal daily readiness.
-Kenso's session tracking helps identify patterns between readiness markers and actual performance.
+Performance Markers: Simple checks like grip strength, vertical jump height, or even how your warm-up sets move can reveal daily readiness.
+Kenso's session tracking helps you spot patterns between readiness markers and actual performance.

 Implementing RPE-Based Auto-Regulation

-Rate of Perceived Exertion (RPE) serves as the cornerstone of practical autoregulation.
-Using the RPE 1-10 scale, you can adjust training loads in real-time based on how the weight actually feels, not what your program says it should feel like.
+Rate of Perceived Exertion (RPE) is the cornerstone of practical autoregulation.
+Using the RPE 1-10 scale, you adjust training loads in real time based on how the weight actually feels, not what your program says it should feel like.

 RPE Adjustment Strategies